Next Generation Backscatter Communication: Systems, Techniques and Applications: Emerging BackCom Techniques

 \subsection{Time-Hopping BackCom}

-As mentioned, interference in dense D2D IoT poses a key design challenge that is exacerbated by backscattering.
-Fortunately, a large population of IoT devices are sensors for smart cities and homes, and the burstiness in their transmissions can be exploited for tackling interference.
-A suitable transmission technique is \emph{time-hopping spread spectrum} (TH-SS), where each Tag randomly selects one of $N$ time slots for transmitting a single symbol and the choices of different Tags are independent~\cite{WanchunBackCom}.
+As mentioned, interference in IoT networks with high node density poses a key design challenge that is exacerbated by backscattering.
+For IoT devices which are sensors for smart cities and homes, the burstiness in their transmissions can be exploited for tackling interference.
+A suitable transmission technique is {time-hopping spread spectrum} (TH-SS), where each Tag randomly selects one of $N$ time slots for transmitting a single symbol and the choices of different Tags are independent~\cite{WanchunBackCom}.
 As a result, the number of simultaneous links is reduced by the factor $N$, called the processing gain, thereby suppressing interference.
-An extreme form of TH-SS can be realized by \emph{ultra-wideband} (UWB) transmission, where an extremely large processing gain is achieved using ultra-narrow pulses whose durations are in the order of nano-second~\cite{MoeWin10}.
+An extreme form of TH-SS can be realized by {ultra-wideband} (UWB) transmission, where an extremely large processing gain is achieved using ultra-narrow pulses whose durations are in the order of nano-second.